Coxeter-biCatalan combinatorics: Bipartite -bisortable elements and alternating arc diagrams

+To motivate the definition of noncrossing arc diagrams of type B, we consider the action $y\mapsto w_0 y w_0$ on $A_{2n-1}$ where $w_0$ is the longest element.
+(We describe $w_0\in A_{2n-1}$ below.
+For the general definition of length, see Section~\ref{can sec}.)
+We write each element $y$ in $A_{2n-1}$ as a permutation of $\{\pm 1,\ldots, \pm n\}$.
+In the noncrossing arc diagram $\delta(y)$, we label the points $-n,-n+1,\ldots,-1,1,\ldots,n-1,n$ from bottom to top.
+We place these points so that a half-turn rotation through the center of the diagram maps each point $i$ to the point~$-i$.
+We call this rotation the \newword{central symmetry}.
+The longest element $w_0$ in this copy of $A_{2n-1}$ is the permutation $(-n)\cdots(-1)1\cdots n$.
+Conjugation by $w_0$ acts by negating all of the entries of the full one-line notation of $y$ and reversing its order.
+Thus, $y$ is fixed by the action of $w_0$ if and only if $y$ is a signed permutation.
+On the level of noncrossing arc diagrams, the action of $w_0$ coincides with the central symmetry.

-To define noncrossing diagrams of type B, we place $2n$ points on a vertical line, labeled from bottom to top by the integers $-n,-n+1,\ldots-1,1,\ldots,n-1,n$ such that there is a central symmetry that, for each $i$, maps the point labeled $i$ to the point labeled $-i$.
-A \newword{centrally symmetric noncrossing diagram} is a noncrossing arc diagram that is fixed by the central symmetry.
-The map $\delta$ restricts to a bijection from signed permutations to centrally symmetric noncrossing diagrams.
+A \newword{centrally symmetric noncrossing arc diagram} is a noncrossing arc diagram on the points $-n,\ldots,-1,1,\ldots, n$ that is fixed by the central symmetry.
+The map $\delta$ restricts to a bijection from signed permutations to centrally symmetric noncrossing arc diagrams.
 We use the term \newword{centrally symmetric arc} to describe either an arc that is fixed by the central symmetry or a pair of arcs that form an orbit under the symmetry.
-For each $k$, the map $\delta$ restricts further to a bijection between signed permutations with $k$ descents and centrally symmetric noncrossing diagrams with $k$ centrally symmetric arcs.
+For each $k$, the map $\delta$ restricts further to a bijection between signed permutations with $k$ type-B descents and centrally symmetric noncrossing arc diagrams with $k$ centrally symmetric arcs.
+Since each signed permutation has at most one symmetric descent in the positions $-1$ and $1$, it follows that each centrally symmetric noncrossing arc diagram has at most one arc that is fixed by the central symmetry.